ILIAS-eLearning/ILIAS/Services/LearningHistory/README.md

 If your component wants to add entries to the learning history it must:

-1. Add an entry in `$provider` array under `Services/LearningHistory/classes/class.ilLearningHistoryProviderFactory.php`.
+1. Add an entry in the `$provider` array under `Services/LearningHistory/classes/class.ilLearningHistoryProviderFactory.php`.
 It is planned to switch this to a future service discovery concept.
 2. The class provided at this location must extend `Services/LearningHistory/interfaces/class.ilAbstractLearningHistoryProvider.php` and implement `Services/LearningHistory/interfaces/interface.ilLearningHistoryProvider.php`.

 Method `getEntries($ts_start, $ts_end)` must return all learning history entries between the unix timestamps `$ts_start` and `$ts_end`.
 To create the entries in the `ilLearningHistoryEntry[]` array a factory provided by the service should be used.